Get to know the United Kingdom with a short history, an outline of how the government works, and all you need to know about the people there.

 - Time Out – find the 31 best attractions in the UK

-- Schools admissions – how to enrol your children in a UK school
+- Schools admissions – how to enroll your children in a UK school

 - Citizens Advice – free help if you have a problem with UK rules or laws